First the fabric that began it all from Creative Quilting in Hampton Court.

 As soon as I went in I recognised the blue Dutch houses quilt which I think won some European prize of other. ( I don't know - I saw it in some magazine!)
 They sell the pattern at the shop.

-I chose this as the second focus fabric (Half a meter)and a meter of this ( which photos badly)
+I chose this as the second focus fabric (Half a meter)

 We had planned to visit shops in S'Hertogenbosch and The Hague but in the end decided to skip more train journeys in favour of rest and recuperation so the last shop was Carol Cox in Utrecht.
 Utrecht on arrival appears a modern town with nothing particular to distinguish itself but then you come across a long canal which is lined with shops and restaurants on two levels and suddenly it is a charming bustling town full of individual shops ( and a great Italian ice cream cart!)